Times have changed. Latin America has changed. I’ve changed.

 That being said, Belo Horizonte stood out for a number of reasons.
 The people were friendly, girls were pretty and the city was pleasant.
 I also didn’t get the sense that this is a particularly dangerous place.
 It was also substantially cheaper than Rio or Sao Paulo.

-2018 is a good time to go to Belo Horizonte.
+Right now is a good time to go to Belo Horizonte.
 Tourism in Brazil is down due to high prices and high crime, but in Belo Horizonte you can still enjoy the best of Brazilian culture at a low price and without a high risk of being robbed.

 Basically, go to Brazil now before things get any worse.